GMOD/Apollo/docs/Troubleshooting.md

 that tomcat is running in e.g., ``/var/lib/tomcat7/``.

-<a href="https://github.com/GMOD/Apollo/blob/master/docs/Configure.md">More detail on database configuration</a> is available when specifying the ``apollo-config.groovy`` file.
+[More detail on database configuration](Setup.html) is available when specifying the `apollo-config.groovy` file.

 ### Cache Error